Before soaking into the enchanting 30A restaurants, let me ask you a question. Why do we like beaches?

 There are also private beaches here.
-Customary use is a common-law term referring to the public access of the sandy beach in front of privately-owned beachfront property.
+Customary use is a common-law term referring to the public access to the sandy beach in front of privately owned beachfront property.

-The most remarkable thing about these beaches are they are certified as Blue Wave Beaches.
+The most remarkable thing about these beaches is they are certified as Blue Wave Beaches.
 You can see Old Florida architecture and its unique style here.

 Topsail Hill Preserve, one of the stunning dunes in the area, is home to many endangered species like gopher tortoises and egrets and natural wild plant communities.

 3. 30A Beaches and Dune Lakes

 You can find approximately 11 wind-formed coastal dune lakes in the area.
 As dune lakes exchange fresh water and salt water, these lakes can be home to several marine species.